shagenius/usercsv2db/Readme.md

 # usercsv2db

-usercsv2db is a php script that process a csv file containing user data and store them to the database
+usercsv2db is a php script that process a csv file containing user data and store them to the database.

 ## Installation

-1. Install the csv league package dependency, which is required to read the csv file
+1. Install the csv league package dependency, which is required to read the csv file.

 ```bash
 composer install
 ```

-2. Edit the config file 'config/app' and change the 'db_name' value to the name of your database / create a database called 'cat' (default)
+2. Edit the config file 'config/app' and change the 'db_name' value to the name of your database / create a database called 'cat' (default).

 ## Usage

-In command line, run the php script user_upload.php with the following arguments
+In command line, run the php script user_upload.php with the following arguments:

 --file                  [csv file name] – this is the name of the CSV to be parsed